dfuchss/fuchss.org/_projects/joinlink.md

 category: matrix
 ---

-[matrix-joinlink](https://github.com/dfuchss/matrix-joinlink) allows the creation of join links to non-public rooms in matrix.
+[matrix-joinlink](https://github.com/dfuchss/matrix-joinlink) allows the creation of join links to non-public rooms in Matrix.
 It uses the [trixnity](https://trixnity.gitlab.io/trixnity/) framework.

 ## Reason for this Bot

-I always struggled with the problem that I have private rooms, I want to share with a group of friends.
-Before the bot, I had to invite all the people.
-Now I can invite _matrix-joinlink_ and create an invite link.
-This link can be shared to my friends who want to join my room (including spaces).
+I often struggled with sharing private rooms with a group of friends.
+Before this bot, I had to invite everyone manually.
+Now I can invite _matrix-joinlink_ and create a join link.
+This link can be shared with friends who want to join the room (including spaces).

 ## Setup

 1. Get a matrix account for the bot (e.g., on your own homeserver or on `matrix.org`)
 2. Prepare configuration:
    - Copy `config-sample.json` to `config.json`
-   - Enter `baseUrl` to the matrix server and `username` / `password` for the bot user
+   - Enter the `baseUrl` of the Matrix server and `username` / `password` for the bot user
    - Set an encryption key.
 The bot will use this string as key to encrypt the state events.
    - Add yourself (e.g., `@user:matrix.org`) or your homeserver (e.g., `:matrix.org`) to the `users` (empty == allow all).
 Users can interact with the bot.
    - Add yourself to the `admins` (can't be empty)